Our Impact

 The current difficulties felt across the most disadvantaged parts of society is why Collins Educational Trust feel passionate about creating access to the best education and courses for talented young people who face these considerable barriers.

-To date we have funded half a million pounds in school bursaries, specialised vocational courses and student’s studying the arts.
+To date we have funded over £900,000 in school bursaries, specialised vocational courses and student’s studying the arts.
 We want to champion and support students across all of the educational spectrum, from science to animation, engineering to music.

 Whilst we join others in trying to influence change in government policy we will continue to make a positive impact on the lives of each of our beneficiaries we can directly support.